Emonster97/JokesListApp/README.md

 # JokeWebApp
  A  simple joke writing app using CRUD, search features, and user authentication.
+This app uses ASP.NET Core and was built with Visual Studio.

 ## Demo